suned/stateless/README.md

 ```
 In other words, an `Effect` is a generator that can yield values of type `A` or exceptions of type `E`, can be sent anything, and returns results of type `R`.
 Let's break that down a bit further:

 -  The type parameter `A` stands for _"Ability"_.
-This is the type of value, or types of values, that must be handled in order the effect to produce its result.
+This is the type of value, or types of values, that must be handled in order for the effect to produce its result.

  - The type parameter `E` stands for _"Error"_.
 This the type of errors that an effect might fail with.